-- Optimization: Size, shape, structure and performance of the company can be optimized by the TOM
+- Optimization: Optimize the size, shape, structure and performance of the company

-- Preparation for transformation: Identification of gaps between the current and target state of the company and the determination of dependencies and impact of the change
+- Preparation for transformation: Identify gaps between the current and target state of the company, determine dependencies and impact of the change

-- Consolidation: Different business areas or divisions should be brought together.
-This ensures the alignment of key components (people, culture, technology, processes, etc.)
+- Consolidation: Bring together different business areas or divisions to ensure the alignment of key components (people, culture, technology, processes, etc.)

-- Consensus building: The TOM should include a concrete set of structural views
+- Consensus building: Include a concrete set of structural views

-- Cost reduction: Identification of cost reduction potential and company-related inefficiencies
+- Cost reduction: Identify cost reduction potential and company-related inefficiencies

 Case Study – TOM for a restaurant business

 - Company: Benihana

 - Vision: Bring Japanese cuisine to the world

 - Strategy: Provide cultural ambiance & experience in addition to food